ullataponen/product-rating-client/README.md

-# K Group Developer Trainee assignment: front-end for product rating micro service
+# Front-end for product rating micro service

-This project is part of a home assignment for K Group's Developer Trainee program application.
+This project is part of a micro service that provides user's product rating information.
 It is a single-page React application that fetches the data from 2 microservice REST API's.

 ## What does it do?